WinglessWheel/Automated-Music-System-for-Retail/README.md

-# Automated Music System for Retail (bachelors assignment)
+# Automated Music System for Retail

 =================================================